Xilinx/u50-abr-video-transcode/ffmpeg-integration.md

 						  vendor: NGCodec,
 						  name: krnl_ngcodec_chestnut_enc
 						  ]]

+The configuration file is generated using xcdrctl command which is a simple Python application, located under `/opt/xilinx/xcdr/bin`.
+Executing this application writes the configuration file for the HEVC transcoding accelerators in `/var/tmp/xilinx/xmacfg.yaml`.

+`xcdrctl -b U50 -p HEVCENC -n 2`

+In the xcdrctl, -p represents the encoder to be used in the transcoding i.e., HEVCENC or H264ENC. -n represents the number of U50 cards to be configured, the supported values are 1, 2, and 8.
+If one U50 card is used, then only H264 or HEVC encoder will be configured.

 The configuration file tells FFmpeg, by way of `xma_initialize()`, which Xilinx accelerator binary (xclbin) should be loaded into the programmable region.
 It also communicates what the topology of the xclbin is in terms of the number of accelerators, what device memories they are using, and where to find the XMA software plugins.